-This is a question we get asked at least once per day at Dogs In Motion.
+This is a question we get asked at least once per day at the Dogs In Motion clinic.
 Choosing a harness that suits you and your dog is no mean feat!
 There are different harnesses for different purposes- and some suit some dogs and their owners better than others.

 Most of the harnesses we recommend and sell are for assisting dogs to move and walk and be lifted in and out of cars or up and down stairs.
 After trying many different harnesses over the years, I have a handful of harness I use and recommend regularly.

 This information is to help you select a harness that will suit the needs of you and your dog best.
 This list is not exhaustive and if you find something else you like that suits you and your dog better, by all means use that one.